onzfonz/comp227/src/content/0/en/part0c.md

 However, there are many more resources out there (like with stackoverflow) that give you the keyboard combination or command to do some neat things, like amend your last commit, or go back a couple of commits, among other things.

-For this, we'll need to use the command line and the git command tool.
+For this, we'll continue getting comfortable with git bash.
-I like git bash.
 The first thing that you'll need to do is to ensure that you can navigate to the location of where your project is located.
 If you’re not sure how to
 use the command line, feel free to ask in the discord, but the easiest commands to learn